 For assignment 5, we want you to demonstrate each corner of the exposure triangle through a series of photographs.
-You should also draw inspiration when composing your frame from the previous lessons on composition.
+You should also draw inspiration from the previous lessons on composition when composing your frame.

 This series will consist of 7 photographs.
-For each image, we expect your images to be at exposure though the camera settings will be different.
-You are not required to use the same subject for more than one image.
+For each image, we expect your images to be at exposure even though the camera settings will be different.
+You are encouraged to use the same subject for each image, though that is not required.
 For each corner of the triangle, you may use two different subjects if you choose.